 2018: Define research plan and focus

 Since 1991, the Bank’s monetary policy framework has focused on targeting low and stable inflation, in the context of a flexible exchange rate.
 Every five years, we identify a series of research questions to inform our recommendation on the renewal of the monetary policy framework.
-For the 2021 renewal, we will assess alternative frameworks, the Bank’s supporting policy tool kit and the interaction of monetary policy with other public policies.
+For the 2021 renewal, we assessed alternative frameworks, the Bank’s supporting policy tool kit and the interaction of monetary policy with other public policies.

 2019: Stakeholder outreach

 We engaged with a broad spectrum of stakeholder groups in 2019.
 We held round-table discussions with business and industry associations and heard from the academic community and other central banks through conferences and workshops.
 We met with a dozen civil society groups in a series of meetings over the summer and fall.
 The Bank also conducted national focus groups in November and December.

 These activities allowed us to hear directly from Canadians about the impact of the Bank’s policy framework on their daily lives and what economic issues are most important to them.

 These consultations provided the public with an opportunity to share its views on the economy and monetary policy with the Bank.
 More than 8,500 Canadians from coast to coast participated in an online survey.
 We also engaged with over 200 Canadians to gain more insights into the understandability and relatability of alternative frameworks under consideration.

 Conferences and workshops provided the Bank with the opportunity to exchange views and explore issues related to monetary policy frameworks with experts from across Canada and around the world.